 Social and sweepstakes casinos have become a popular option for fans of slots and casino games.
 That is especially true in states like California that do not allow real money gambling online.
-By using virtual currencies, these sites abide by state laws while still allowing players to play various slot titles and in some cases have opportunities to claim real cash prizes.
+By using token systems to power their games, these sites abide by state laws while still allowing players to play various slot titles and in some cases have opportunities to claim real cash prizes.

 Pulsz Slots and Casino

 Pulsz Slots and Casino is a social casino that invites players to play a wide variety of casino games for fun.
 Operated by Yellow Social Interactive, Pulsz has grown considerably and now offers well over 200 slots games in addition to a number of table games as well.

 Favorite slots titles at Pulsz include Hot Triple Sevens Special, Joker’s Jewels, Black Wolf and Cycle of Luck.
 The site also features a number of popular Megaways slots games with their creative shape-shifting reels.
 These include 5 Lions, Curse of the Werewolf, Great Rhino and Big Bass Bonanza.

 Chumba Casino is a social casino that offers an especially wide selection of slots as well as video poker.
 You’ll also find other table games at Chumba, including blackjack and roulette.
 The site is owned and operated by VGW Malta Limited, part of the Australian company Virtual Gaming Worlds.
 The Malta Gaming Authority licenses and regulates Chumba.

 Most of the 70-plus slot titles at Chumba Casino are in-house products unique to the site.
 Many of these proprietary games such as Lucky Charms, Wild Gold, Celtic Goddess and Stampede Fury resemble better-known slots that you might find at California’s tribal casinos.